Graham Whyte: Career

 Whyte had a very good season in 1977–78, taking 25 wickets at 32.48, and helping Queensland come second in the Sheffield Shield.
 His 4-62 against South Australia in the second innings helped bowl Queensland to victory.
 However the Australian selectors preferred spinners Tony Mann for the first four tests.
-In late December 1977 Ian Chappell wrote Tony Mann was "very fortunate" to be picked as Australia's spinner and "has very little competition as [Jim] Higgs and [David] Hourn are both only spin bowlers.Their batting and fielding talents are virtually non existent.
-The only real competiton is Graham Whyte... who is a fine fieldsman, a more than useful batsman and a very promising off spin bowler.
-However I venture to say that Whyte would find it harder to make runs in the Sheffield Shield competiton than in a Test against India."
+In late December 1977 Ian Chappell wrote Tony Mann was "very fortunate" to be picked as Australia's spinner and "has very little competition as [Jim] Higgs and [David] Hourn are both only spin bowlers.
+Their batting and fielding talents are virtually non existent.
+The only real competition is Graham Whyte... who is a fine fieldsman, a more than useful batsman and a very promising off-spin bowler.
+However I venture to say that Whyte would find it harder to make runs in the Sheffield Shield competition than in a Test against India."

-Mann was dropped after the fourh test but was replaced by Bruce Yardley, while Yardley and Jim Higgs were selected for the 1978 West Indies tour.
-Whyte's omission from the latter was publicly criticised by Queensland coach Ken Mackay, Queensland selector Tom Veivers and chairman of the QCA Norma McMahon.
+Mann was dropped after the fourth test but was replaced by Bruce Yardley, while Yardley and Jim Higgs were selected for the 1978 West Indies tour.
+Whyte's omission from the latter was publicly criticised by Queensland coach Ken Mackay, Queensland selector Tom Veivers and chairman of the QCA Norm McMahon.

-In November 1978 Brian Mossip of the Sydney Morning Herald wrote that Whyte was still in "reckoning" for a test spot.
+In November 1978 Brian Mossop of the Sydney Morning Herald wrote that Whyte was still in "reckoning" for a test spot.
 However Whyte only took three first class wickets that summer and did not play first class cricket from March 1979 to October 1983.

 Whyte was recalled to the Queensland team in October 1983, by which stage he was captain-coach of Queensland Colts.
 He replaced Craig McDermott.
 Whyte took 20 wickets at 40.80 that summer.
 He scored 51 against the touring Pakistan side and 58 in a game against Victoria.
 Whyte played in the 1983-84 Shield final and was Queensland's most successful bowler in the second innings, taking 3-28, but Queensland were unable to force a victory.

 Whyte played two more first class games in 1984–85 as well as three one-day games against the touring West Indian and Sri Lankan teams.
 In 1986-87 Whyte was captain/coach of Surfers Paradise cricket club.